Introduction to Computer Architecture (E C E 552) Syllabus

 ( 3 Credits )

 The design of computer systems and components.
 Processor design, instruction set design, and addressing; control structures and microprogramming; memory management, caches, and memory hierarchies; and interrupts and I/O structures.
+E C E 551 or knowledge of Verilog is recommended.

 Department: ELECTRICAL AND COMPUTER ENGR College: College of Engineering